theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - G. An `ArrayList` is immutable

 ### A18.
+A, C, D, E. An array is not able to change size and can have multiple dimensions.
+Both an array and `ArrayList` are ordered and have indexes.
+Neither is immutable.
+The elements can change value.

 ### Q19.
 Which of the following are true?
 (Choose all that apply)
 - A. Two arrays with the same content are equal.